phyulwin/mobility-scooter-project-pipeline/ollama/README.md

 # What This Means Technically

-You are giving the model:
+We are giving the model:

 * Mean sway
 * Max sway